PCA-POSC-Caesar-Association/Public_ISO23726-1/src/docs/index.md

 ## 1 Scope
 This draft provides an overview and the fundamental principles of the multipart standard ISO 23726 series _Industrial automation systems and integration – Ontology based interoperability (OBI)._
 This draft specifies the principles for ontologies and artefacts aligned with IDO [upper ontology](#90902_id-a2afc511-994c-4a84-8aa1-4d8e28292229) to be considered part of the OBI series.
-This draft is applicable for the representation of engineering data associated with all phases of the life cycle of industrial products, plants and systems to enable [semantic interoperability](#90902_id-14833992-ad1e-4e12-fcbd-31b74aab0be9).
+This draft is applicable in the construction of ontologies and artefacts for the representation of engineering data associated with all phases of the life cycle of industrial products, plants and systems to enable [semantic interoperability](#90902_id-14833992-ad1e-4e12-fcbd-31b74aab0be9).
 The following are outside the scope of this draft:
   1. specification of ontology languages.
   2. specification of [Semantic Web](#90902_id-4c838da8-8cf6-48ab-8b2f-47be27b44bda) standards such as Resource Description Framework (RDF), SHACL, SPARQL, and [Internationalized Resource Identifiers](#90902_id-fe088aab-9638-49db-e45b-316b4f274a11) (IRIs).